-And on a fun note.
-Millais typically uses his friends and family as models.
-His wife, Effie, not only posed as the mother, but his friend Colonel Michael Paton also posed as the father, and his Irish wolfhound Roswell, modeled as the pet dog.
+As with Effie, Millais frequently used his friends and family as models.
+In this painting, his friend Colonel Michael Paton posed as the father, and his Irish wolfhound, Roswell, modeled as the pet dog.

-Born in Southhampton, England and raised in the Channel Islands, John Everett Millais was a child prodigy.
+Born in Southhampton, England, and raised in the Channel Islands, John Everett Millais was a child prodigy.
 Encouraged by his family to pursue art from early childhood, Millais was accepted at the Royal Academy for training at the unprecedented age of 11.
 At 17, the age at which most students entered art school, Millais had already completed his artistic training and had won all the prizes then conferred by the academy.
 Independent in spirit, however, he became increasingly disillusioned with the pretension and conservatism of the academy's philosophy.
 His discontent was shared by two other young art students, William Holman Hunt and Dante Gabriel Rossetti.
-Together they founded the short-lived Pre-Raphaelite Brotherhood in 1848.
+Together they founded the shortlived Pre-Raphaelite Brotherhood in 1848.

-Around 1854, Millais' style changed as he moved away from the minutely detailed Pre-Raphaelite manner toward a broader, freer approach to painting.
+Around 1854, Millais's style changed as he moved away from the minutely detailed Pre-Raphaelite manner toward a broader, freer approach to painting.
 Desiring popularity and distinction, Millais began to lose interest in the lofty Pre-Raphaelite ideals.
 By 1856, his art had undergone a major shift: sentimentality replaced moral fervor, and anecdotal domestic scenes and children's portraits became his primary subjects.
 Due to this change in content and tone, his work became much more marketable.
 An amiable and well-liked man, Millais enjoyed great success during his lifetime.
 He was the first British artist to receive the rank of baronet, and was elected president of the same Royal Academy against which he had revolted as a young Pre-Raphaelite.

-- 1. This picture shows the ideal Victorian family.
+- This picture shows the ideal Victorian family.
 What qualities do you think each family member is meant to represent?
 The mother?
 Father?
 Children? - 2.
 What does it look like the family is doing in this painting?
 What do you see that makes you say that?
 Even though this work was painted a long time ago, do you think the family is relaxing like families do today?
 Why or why not? - 3.
-What do you think are some important colors in this painting?
+What colors do you think are important in this painting?
 Colors can give us feelings about a work of art.
-Based on the colors you see, what do you think the mood is in this picture?
-What do you see that makes you say that?
+Based on the colors you see, what do you think the mood of the painting is?
+What is it about the colors that makes you say that?